Tuesday, July 14, 2026

 For more on ideas, concepts and Marketing solutions: Go to LondreMarketing.com and look under “Articles and Resources” and the 9P’s/Nine P’s ©2007.
 Specifically you will find them detailed at 9P’s/Nine P’s.

-Or for more fun, marketing strategies/tactics and facts: Go to Marketing Trivia with 66 stimulating questions and answers at Londre Marketing Consultants, LLC
+Or for more fun, marketing strategies/tactics and facts: Go to Marketing Trivia with 72 stimulating questions and answers at Londre Marketing Consultants, LLC.

-I use my 9P's to solve Marketing problems and find opportunities.
+I use my 9P's to illustrate Marketing examples in the classroom, in court as an expert witness, in seminars and to solve Marketing problems and to find opportunities.

 My 9P's of Marketing do include include these important concepts, practices and components:

-• Planning and Research.
-Planning for marketing activities, objectives, strategies and tactics.
-Sales.
+• Planning for marketing activities, objectives, strategies and tactics.
+Viewership, revenue, sales.
 All sales, whether in services, fashion, sports, amusement parks, hotels, resorts, autos, fast food, retail sales or tires, refreshments or cereal, as three examples.
-From the founder of Intuit, Scott Cook, said: " A brand is no longer what we tell the consumer it is -- (maybe from Marketing Research never was is my comment) it is what consumers (“People” in the 9P’s) tell each other it is.

 • People (Segmentation and Targeting)